1. Who we are and what this policy is about.

 It is not likely that we will disclose Credit Related Information to overseas entities.
 If we disclose Credit Related Information to overseas entities, we will provide details on our website detailing the entities and countries where the information will be disclosed to.
 We will ensure that these entities protect the privacy of your Credit Related Information as we are committed under this Policy and the Privacy Act.
 It is possible that a credit reporting bureau may use overseas systems and processes to store some of the Credit Related Information e.g. Compuscan may store or use systems in South Africa.
 We will ensure that our credit reporting bureaus have the same compliance processes and legal obligations to secure and protect your data similar to the provisions in the Privacy Act.

-If you disclosed any Personal Information on the site, the information will be governed under this policy.
+If you disclose any Personal Information on the site, the information will be governed under this policy.
 The use of public internet public access to our website is not without risk.
-If you transmit Persona Information via the internet you should ensure that the transmission is secured.
+If you transmit Personal Information via the internet you should ensure that the transmission is secured.

 Policy Effective Date